themiscadiz/API_Assignment/README.md

 Using "value" in the html I was able to manipulate the results as a booloean statement.

 #### new Date();
 To get the local date a used a built-in function from js that gives you yout current time.
-I decided to use this functions instead the time that give the API because this one is updated each time that the user refresh the website.
+I decided to use this function instead the time from the API because this one is updated each time that the user refresh the website.
 Instead the one in the API update as frequent as the API data update.
-Wich means that sometimes minutes pass and the time hasn't change.
+Wich means that sometimes minutes pass and the time hasn't changed.

 #### html and css
-The website has an responsive design where the information on a row of precipitation, time and day, change into a column.
-Because I have more dynamic things to go around in the code, I have more difficulties creating and styling the website.However at the end I became with a simple design approach to be able  concentrate in the js process.
+The website has an responsive design where the information of precipitation, time and day, changes from a row into a column.
+Because I have more dynamic things to go around in the code, I had more difficulties creating and styling the website.
+However at the end I decided with a simple design approach to be able focus on the functionality.

 <!-- How you built this project - Include images, gifs, and notes here ## Process & Documentation -->

 <!-- Any specific challenges or struggles documented -->
 ## Challenges & Struggles
-This project was very challenging being the first time that I attemp to use and API.
-The most challenging process were:
+This project was very challenging being the first time that I attempted to use an API.
+The most challenging processes were:
 1. Creating an interactive button
 2. Accesing the API data
 3. Understanding how to use: .addEventListener | getElementById | async function | fetch